The Best Church Live Streaming Services You Can Use For Your Church

 - It had to be faith-based.
 In today’s anti-Christian climate from the tech giants, I wanted to make sure that your live streams will be honored and not censored so the company had to be a faith-based company and not a Silicon Valley Tech Corporation.

-This is by far, the best church live streaming platform available on the internet today.
+This is by far, the best church streaming platform available on the internet today.
 I am proud to be a part of it.

 #2 Livestream By Vimeo

-One of the major players in the church live streaming platforms is Livestream.
+One of the major players in the live streaming platforms is Livestream.
 However, recently they were acquired by Vimeo.

 This causes me to have some concerns about the service going forward.
 Vimeo is one of those big tech firms I was talking about.
 Not only that, but anytime I have used the service, they have always had a buffering problem and your video starts and stops.
 Their technical support left me frustrated.